 The Buds 2 aren't any better, we're afraid.
 While they pack a good dollop of detail and healthy bass kick, the timing needs work.
 Theirs is an energetic performance, but in all the excitement there's a harshness through the treble that makes the midrange sound decidedly flat.
 Disappointing.

 Samsung Galaxy Buds 2 vs Galaxy Buds Pro: verdict

 This is a tricky one.
-The Buds Pro are (for the most part) better-specced than the Buds 2: they have better water-resistance and more advanced audio features, but the Buds 2 are lighter, smaller and offer better battery life.
+The Buds Pro are (for the most part) better-specced than the Buds 2, with better water resistance and more advanced audio features.
+However, the Buds 2 are lighter, smaller and offer better battery life.
 Both pairs pair just as seamlessly with a Galaxy smartphone, so there's nothing between them there.

 More wireless wonders: best wireless earbuds

 These are the best headphones of all styles and prices

 Looking for a bargain?
 Check out the best cheap headphone deals